cry-inc/dmarc-report-viewer/README.md

 Ideal for smaller selfhosted mailservers.
 The application is a single fully statically linked executable written in Rust.
 It combines a DMARC report parser with an IMAP client and an HTTP server.
-The HTTP server serves a web UI for easy access and filtering of the reports.
+The embedded HTTP server offers a web UI for easy access and filtering of the reports.

 You can run the precompiled executable directly on any Linux, Windows or MacOS system.
 Alternatively, you can use the tiny 10 MB Docker image to deploy the application.